Fossilguy.com: Peace River Fossil Hunting - Shark Teeth and Ice Age Fossils

 Low River

-Usually you will fossil hunt when the water level is low.
-Often, the low level and snagged trees will force you to carry your boat on occasion.
+You will want to fossil hunt when the water level is low.
+Often, the low level and snagged trees will force you to carry your canoe/kayak on occasion.
 Being in good physical shape is recommended.

 Recommended Florida Shark Tooth Books and Items: